How does the stock market affect your life insurance policy?

 The interest earned on the cash value of a traditional life policy, such as whole life insurance, is set when you purchase your policy and remains the same unless altered by your insurer.

-Because the rate you receive is usually based on the insurer’s market performance, interest rates for permanent policies vary across insurance companies and policyholders.
+Because interest rates are usually based on the insurer’s market performance, they can vary across insurance companies.

-The better a life insurance company is doing, the more good fortune they can afford to pass along to their customers, which is why it’s important to ensure you’re purchasing a policy with an insurer in good financial standing.
+The better a life insurance company is doing, the more good fortune it can afford to pass along to its customers, which is why it’s important to ensure you’re purchasing a policy with an insurer in good financial standing.

 As long as your life insurance company is in good financial health, you can expect some stability on your investment because your cash value’s rate of return won’t fluctuate with the market.